 The beauty of the Canyon is reason enough to go.
 However, our goal on this trip to the East Entrance was to find the cliff dwellings in Turkey Creek Canyon.
 Prehistoric people abandoned the area about 1450 A.D.
 The cliff dwelling is located 1.4 miles south of the east wilderness entrance and is one of the most intact structures of its kind in southeastern Arizona.
 It was probably occupied for a few months each year by prehistoric farmers around 1300 A.D.
 A trail leads visitors up to the structure.

 Please help protect and preserve these ancient ruins.
 If you are going to explore this area, best to get a topo map.
-I usually get ours at the Arizona Experience Store on Congress Street.
-For exploring Arizona, this is a major resource and we highly recommend it for maps, books, gifts, and free, information-packed brochures.
+Here is another one of our trips to Aravaipa Canyon East.

 Those of you who go to the East Entrance of Aravaipa Canyon will go through Klondyke.
 You may find the history of this near-ghost town of interest.